QIANQIANHU/GalacticAgeCalculator/README.md

-# Triangle checker WebPage
+# Super Galactic Age Calculator WebPage

-#### This is a WebPage to check if three sides can be a triangle.
+#### This is a WebPage to check user's age on different planet.

-#### By Qianqian Hu 2018/03/13
+#### By Qianqian Hu 2018/03/16

 ## Description

-This webpage will show some funny words if user input three lengths of sides.
+This webpage will show user's earth age in years and seconds, and display the age on different planets.

 ## Setup/Installation Requirements
-* run $ git clone https://github.com/QIANQIANHU/triangle-JS in terminal, this project with package.json, in the root directory, run $ npm install
+* run $ git clone https://github.com/QIANQIANHU/GalacticAgeCalculator in terminal, this project with package.json, in the root directory, run $ npm install

 * node file setup instruction